Bartvds/muxie/README.md

 ## Alternatives

 I've used [multiplex](https://www.npmjs.org/package/multiplex) for some time, but had some weird decoding issues.
-As a bonus the recursive decoding broke my stack when streaming large amounts of very small chunks.
-I could't find how to fix this in the more complex logic and it's dependencies.
+Besides some null bytes errors the recursive decoding broke my stack when streaming large amounts of very small chunks.
+I couldn't find how to fix this in the more complex logic and it's dependencies.

 Since I don't need duplex functionality I created mplex to mirror the same API but with a simpler (naïve?) implementation.